Key Personnel

 Associate Research Physician

-Dr. Adriana Pavletic is a board-certified family physician who has provided clinical support for PhD-led NIMH IRP protocols since 2002.
+Dr. Adriana Pavletic is a board-certified family physician in the National Institute of Mental Health (NIMH) Intramural Research Program at the National Institutes of Health.
+She provides clinical support for PhD-led NIMH IRP protocols since 2002.
 Dr. Pavletic obtained her MD, MS in Immunology, and Board Certification in Obstetrics and Gynecology at the University of Zagreb, Croatia and her PhD at the University of Split, Croatia.

 301-594-7386